billybob71a/photo_club2/wp-content/plugins/hide-title/readme.txt

 = I don't want to edit my theme files, can't you just add an option page? =

 I could, but I'd like to avoid adding Yet Another Options Page if I can.
 If enough people request it though, I'll go ahead and bite the bullet.

+= Who is the author of this plugin anyway? =

+This plugin was originally was developed by Randall Runnels of Dojo Digital.
+In March 2015, the plugin was not compatible with the latest version of WordPress.
+After finding the problem, Brandon Kraft reached out with a solution, but didn't hear a response.
+He contacted the Plugins team at WordPress.org with an offer to assume development to bring it up date.
+The plugins team reached out and either recieved the approval of Randall, did not hear back at all, or the e-mail bounced.